easyfunny/easyfunny.github.io/_posts/2017-08-22-Diy-Ir-Remote-With-ESP8266-01.md

 * A PCB board for programing(ESP8266-01 is not breadboard friendly).

 ## Step 2: Scheme and Wiring
+**ATTETION: YOU MUST USE 3.3V POWER SUPPLY!
+5V WILL KILL YOUR DEVICE!**

 S8050, known as Q1 in the picture, plays a role like a switch that controls the LED1 to flash.
 <img src="http://blog.2the.top/images/posts/8266ir/2.png" width="50%"/><img src="http://blog.2the.top/images/posts/8266ir/1.png" width="50%"/>
+The red wire is VCC 3.3V while the black one is GND.
+The yellow, blue and green are signals.

 ## Step 3: Software
 The code is on my github.
 [ESP8266IRRemote](https://github.com/easyfunny/ESP8266_IR_Remote).
 I used some libraries, such as: